BIMSBbioinfo/pigx/README.md

 4. check whether the updates work by running the following code:

         make install && ./pigx-scrnaseq tests/sample_sheet.csv -s tests/settings.yaml

+5. run the tests with

+        export DISTCHECK_CONFIGURE_FLAGS=PICARDJAR=$GUIX_ENVIRONMENT/share/java/picard.jar DROPSEQJAR=$GUIX_ENVIRONMENT/share/java/dropseq.jar
+        make distcheck

- 5. check whether there were updates to master.
+6. check whether there were updates to master.
 If there were updates, run git pull -r.
 Again check whether the pipeline works
- 6. push the changes to the corresponding branch, and open a pull request.
+7. push the changes to the corresponding branch, and open a pull request.

 ----------------------------------------